VascoElbrecht/JAMP/README.md

 ## JAMP introduction
 **J**ust **A**nother **M**etabarcoding **P**ipeline - Twitter: [@VascoElbrecht](https://twitter.com/VascoElbrecht)

 JAMP is modular metabarcoding pipeline, integrating different functions from VSEARCH, CUTADAPT and other programs.
-The pipeline is run as an R package and automatically generates the needed folders and summary statistics.
+The pipeline is run as an R package and automatically generates the needed folders and summary statistics for each processing step, allowing you to trouble shoot and adjust settings as needed.
+Checking the data and statistics after each processing step is a key element of JAMP and encouraged as it also gives you a better understanding of your data and the bioinformatic process.

 **End of 2021 update:** Currently updating the documentation and older functions for a more streamlined experience :smile: .